 A student is considered a California resident for tuition purposes if they are a citizen, permanent resident or person on an eligible immigration status who has established both physical presence and intent to make California their permanent home for at least one year and one day prior to the start of the semester.
 It is incumbent upon the student to provide documented evidence of their residency.

 To reclassify residency status students must submit the residency questionnaire form with the required documentation.
 Reclassification requests must be submitted within the current fiscal year to have fees adjusted.
+We can only adjust fees within the current academic year, Summer-Fall-Spring.
+Deadline: June 30th.

 The residency questionnaire must be filled out completely and signed.
 Please note that all documentation provided must be dated at least one year and one day prior to the start of the semester.
 Non-citizens must provide proof of their eligibility to establish residency.